Nico Hoerner Player Props: Cubs vs. Rays

-Nico Hoerner -- .220 average over his past 10 games -- will be in action for the Chicago Cubs against the Tampa Bay Rays, with Shane McClanahan on the mound, on May 30 at 8:05 PM ET.
+Nico Hoerner -- with a slugging percentage of .333 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs against the Tampa Bay Rays, with Zach Eflin on the mound, on May 31 at 2:20 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+He hit a home run while going 1-for-4 in his previous game against the Rays.

 Nico Hoerner Game Info & Props vs. the Rays